Folium Systems

 Build the operating layer around AI.

 AI becomes risky when every tool, model, dashboard, and automation tells a different story.
-Folium Systems helps businesses design an AI estate with clear sources of truth, ownership, evidence, governance, and recovery paths.
+Folium Systems helps businesses design an AI estate with clear sources of truth, ownership, records, governance, and recovery paths.

 AI estate